 Personal Chats and VOIP Calls Bridge the Divide

 Office 365 Notification MC205801 (Microsoft 365 roadmap item 53935) published on March 7, 2020 brings news that Teams is extending its federated chat capabilities to include Skype consumer users.
-The new code is being rolled out with the intention of completing worldwide deployment by the end of April.
 When enabled, Teams and Skype users can have personal chats and VOIP calls with each other.
 Teams users can search for Skype users with their email address (not Skype ID or phone number) while Skype users need to know the user principal name of a Teams user.

 Being able to communicate with Skype consumer users closes a gap in the Teams chat story that will help Skype for Business Online users move to Teams in advance of the July 31, 2021 deadline for the shutdown of Skype for Business Online.

 Apart from building out the Skype for Business Online migration story, this update shouldn’t be a huge surprise because Teams and Skype consumer share many components like the media stack.
 Once Microsoft had rolled out native federated chat for Teams users in different Office 365 tenants, Skype was the natural next stop.